fdsimms/linguana/README.md

 - [ ] Create an account
 - [ ] Log in and out
-- [ ] Choose between different languages to learn
+- [ ] Enroll in multiple language courses
 - [ ] Complete lessons consisting of multiple-choice questions and translation drills
+- [ ] Earn points for completing exercises
 - [ ] Maintain a profile page displaying their progress as well as selected personal info
-- [ ] Leave comments on exercises
+- [ ] Leave comments and questions on exercises
 - [ ] Leave comments on other users' pages
 - [ ] See a leaderboard comparing their stats with their friends'